-Serbia: EPS surmounted floods – overhauls and new capacities required10.
-June 2014. / News Serbia Energy
+Serbia: EPS surmounted floods – overhauls and new capacities required, News Serbia Energy

 With a help of rescuers, EPS managed to prevent the collapse of electric power system and, despite the rainy tsunami that hit Serbia, there were no power cuts and blackouts; however, as soon as rain stops it is necessary to immediately revive the production of coal mines, rehabilitate interrupted thermal aggregates, fix the transmission network destroyed by flooding and undertake the overhaul of the entire system, so that it will be prepared for the coming winter.
 On the other hand, the Serbian government as a sole owner of EPS should take into consideration its potential and all benefits that the Serbian economy could reap from the construction of new energy production capacities within EPS.

 Although rescuers have been working around the clock, floods still threaten the mines and thermal power plants in Serbia.
 The situation in Kostolac remains critical due to swollen Mlava river, but TPP Kostolac B and open pit mine Drmno are in operation.
 As regards TENT system of thermal power plants, electricity is currently produced in one unit of TPP Nikola Tesla B and TPP Morava.
 TPP Nikola Tesla A is “out of action” because it is “surrounded” by the water from Sava and Kolubara, but EPS announces that this power plant could start producing a “technical minimum” of electricity as early as Saturday.

 The problem is that the reserves of coal at the stockpiles of thermal power plants Nikola Tesla A and B in Obrenovac are enough only for ten-day production, while some open pit mines within Kolubara mining basin were turned into lakes and it may take from two months to even a year to put them back in operation.